microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/message-reply.md

 Namespace: microsoft.graph

-Reply to the sender of a message, add a comment or modify any updateable properties all in one **reply** call.
+Reply to the sender of a [message](../resources/message.md) in either JSON or MIME format.
+Add a comment or modify any updateable properties all in one **reply** call.
 The message is then saved in the Sent Items folder.

 Alternatively, you can first [create a draft reply message](../api/message-createreply.md) to include a comment or update any message properties, and then [send](../api/message-send.md) the reply.

-**Note**
+> [!NOTE]

-- You can specify either a comment or the **body** property of the `message` parameter.
+> * You can specify either a comment or the **body** property of the `message` parameter.
 Specifying both will return an HTTP 400 Bad Request error.
-- If the **replyTo** property is specified in the original message, per Internet Message Format ([RFC 2822](https://www.rfc-editor.org/info/rfc2822)), you should send the reply to the recipients in **replyTo** and not the recipient in the **from** property.
+> * If the **replyTo** property is specified in the original message, per Internet Message Format ([RFC 2822](https://www.rfc-editor.org/info/rfc2822)), you should send the reply to the recipients in **replyTo** and not the recipient in the **from** property.

+When specifying the body in MIME format, include only the MIME content in the request body.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).